marknakajima/neonvue/README.md

 ## Adding articles

-- Add a new object in ~/assets/data/articles.json.
-Copy all the properties from the old one and update the slug name with a new name Ex. "drones"
+-  Open ~/assets/data/articles.json.
+For example, if you want to create a new article called "drones", copy any previous object in this file, update properties with "drones" data.
+Make sure that slug property is "drones"
-- Create a new folder "drones" in ~/static/ folder
+- Create a new folder and name it "drones" in ~/static/ folder
-- Put 5 images in that folder using the naming convention : drones-1.jpg, drones-2.jpg, drones-3.jpg, drones-4.jpg, drones-5.jpg.
+- Put 5 images in that folder using the following names : drones-1.jpg, drones-2.jpg, drones-3.jpg, drones-4.jpg, drones-5.jpg.
 - Size for each images are

 | Name         | Size         |